-ClimateDepot, run by Mark Moranno, has been called by somebody on the other side a Drudge Report of climate skepticism (another word was used instead of skepticism).
+ClimateDepot, run by Mark Morano, has been called by somebody on the other side a Drudge Report of climate skepticism (another word was used in place of skepticism).
 ClimateDepot features digests with links to climate skeptics’ news, fresh articles and research reports, and updates them at least daily.
 There are also original articles.
-The front page of ClimateDepot also has a section of links to both sides of the climate debate.
-(Try finding links to climate skeptics on the climate alarmism sites.)
+The front page of ClimateDepot has a section of links to both sides of the climate debate.
+(Try finding links to climate skeptics on the climate alarmism sites)

 Charlie Munger (Warren Buffet’s #2) on Al Gore: “not very smart,” “an idiot,” “obsessed with global warming.”
 Despite that, he was making hundreds of millions of dollars annually by investing in companies that (in Gore’s mind) were not emitting CO2.
 Continue reading ‘Climate Deniers’ Pop up Everywhere→

 Do you know that the Hammer of Witches has been peer reviewed?